 The perfect combination of size, shape and weight.
 It holds enough water for rehydrating a typical serving of thru-hiker food.
-It doubles as an epic mug for the all important morning caffeine fix.
-The pot has easy to read graduations on the inside taking the guess work out of measurements.
-With a diameter of 104mm (4.1″) it is very stable on my stove and will easily nest with a gas canister, the stove, lighter and a Kathmandu Micro Camp Towel – 25g (0.9oz) that I use to clean up with plus it stop the whole package from rattling as I hike (nothing more annoying!).
+It doubles as an epic mug for the all-important morning caffeine fix.
+The pot has easy to read graduations on the inside taking the guesswork out of measurements.
+With a diameter of 104mm (4.1″) it is very stable on my stove and will easily nest with a gas canister, the stove, lighter and a Kathmandu Micro Camp Towel – 25g (0.9oz) that I use to clean up with plus it stops the whole package from rattling as I hike (nothing more annoying!).
 The whole set up is stored in a small Zpacks Cuben Fiber Stuff Sack – 3g (0.1oz).

 Water is the elixir of life and on the PCT it becomes the focus of much attention.
 Every day, to a greater or lesser extent, it needs to be found, fetched, carried and made safe for drinking.
 In the hot, waterless desert sections this can become an arduous burden.
 My plan is to use a Source 3L WidePac Hydration Bladder – 125g (4.4oz) and then supplement this with two 2.0L Platypus Platy Bottles – 36g(1.3oz).
 This will give me a total of 7 litres, which will hopefully be enough through the dry sections.